Skip to main content

 The effect of clicking a button tied to the "Smart push re-optin" action will vary depending on your users.

-Once your Custom Audience is ready and attached to your test campaign, you can activate it.
+Once your Custom Audience is ready and attached to your test automation, you can activate it.

 This article belongs to Batch's FAQ.
 Need more help?
 Find insightful articles, documentation, case & market studies, guides, and even more in our website's Resources section on batch.com and our blog.